byromxyz/tube-status-map/README.md

 The ranking for the whole line is determined by the highest severity level of disruption on that line.
 This means if a line is part suspended between two adjacent stations, the whole line is considered to have a major disruption.
-This obviously isn't ideal but serves as a basic example for now.
+This obviously isn't ideal but serves as a basic example.

 Please don't use it to plan your commute.